Troubleshooting coverage CLI issues#

 Codacy Coverage Reporter automatically searches for coverage reports matching the file name conventions for supported formats.

-However, if Codacy Coverage Reporter does not find your coverage report, you can explicitly define the report file name with the flag
+However, if Codacy Coverage Reporter doesn't find your coverage report, you can explicitly define the report file name with the flag

 -r.
 For example: